 A team of parents from Parents 4 Light, commit to Adoration or praying every hour of the school day for our students before the tabernacle in our school chapel.
 Often students gather in small groups to pray together during their lunch hour.

-The Rosary is recited every Tuesday morning at 7 a.m. by STM parents and students.
+The Rosary is recited every Monday morning at 7 a.m. by STM parents and students.
 Everyone is invited to join.